-Recommend and assist in the implementation of unit goals and objectives; establish schedules and methods for the Evidence unit; draft for approval and implement policies and procedures.
+Recommend and assist in the implementation of unit goals and objectives; establish schedules and methods for the Evidence Unit; draft for approval and implement policies and procedures.

-Plan, prioritize, assign, supervise and review the work of staff involved in the Evidence unit.
+Plan, prioritize, assign, supervise, and review the work of staff involved in the Evidence Unit.

 Evaluate operations and activities of assigned responsibilities; recommend improvements and modifications; and prepare various reports on operations and activities.

-Supervise field forensic work under the direction of sworn staff; search for and collect physical evidence; photograph and video record crime scenes; make diagrams and log items collected from each location; process and send out blood and urine samples to be analyzed; conduct specialized tasks in photography, latent fingerprint development and other evidence collection as required.
+Supervise field forensic work under the direction of sworn staff; search for and collect physical evidence; photograph and video record crime scenes; make diagrams and log items collected from each location; process and send out blood and urine samples to be analyzed; conduct specialized tasks in photography, latent fingerprint development, and other evidence collection as required.

-Participate in budget preparation and administration; prepare cost estimates for budget recommendations; submit justifications for staff, materials and supplies as needed; monitor and control expenditures.
-Supervise the preparation, identification, analysis and maintenance of assigned evidence and found property.
+Participate in budget preparation and administration; prepare cost estimates for budget recommendations; submit justifications for staff, materials, and supplies as needed; monitor and control expenditures.
+Supervise the preparation, identification, analysis, and maintenance of assigned evidence and found property.

 Participate in the selection of staff; provide and coordinate staff training; recommend discipline.

-Identify and preserve evidence; make evidence available for viewing and courtroom presentations; book property into and out of evidence to preserve the chain of evidence; maintain evidence rooms and storage areas in an organized and orderly fashion; maintain detailed filing systems and records on all booked property; destroy and release property; inventory monies and narcotics; generate reports and assist other members of the Department with investigations as required.
+Identify and preserve evidence; make evidence available for viewing and courtroom presentations; book property into and out of evidence to preserve the chain of evidence; maintain evidence rooms and storage areas in an organized and orderly fashion; maintain detailed filing systems and records on all booked property; destroy and release property; inventory monies and narcotics; generate reports and assist other members of the Sheriff's Office with investigations as required.